Ah, Summer… Time to Grill

 The sunshine is here, the kids are playing kickball, and you’re out back, spatula in hand, firing up the grill again.
 Does it get any better?
-With any luck it will be safe to have small gatherings by the time Father’s Day and the Fourth of July roll around.
+With any luck, it will be safe to have small gatherings by the time Father’s Day and the Fourth of July roll around.
 If you’re like me, you’re probably ready to have a burger, share a beer, and chat with the neighbors.
 And if the party’s at your place this year, we may be able to save you from a classic grilling conundrum: running out of propane.
-So for all you backyard barbecuers wondering if it’s possible to run a gas line to your outdoor grill, let’s take a look.
+So for all you backyard barbecuers wondering if it’s possible to connect a gas line to your grill, let’s take a look.

 If you’d like a Central Ohio plumber to come out for an initial inspection of your home’s gas line to tell you if a line to your grill is possible, we’d be happy to send out a Plumbing One technician.
 We’ll let you know if that installation is possible and give you an idea of what you’re looking at if you decide to go that route.
 Feel free to give us a call or send us a message anytime!